100-UtpalTripathi/Tutorial-App/README.md

 ### Admin Functionality

-1. **Admin Login**
+#### Admin Login
 - Admins can log in using email and password.

-2. **Course Management (CRUD)**
+#### Course Management (CRUD)
-   - Admins can create new courses, including title, description, and modules.
+- Create, edit, and delete courses, including managing titles, descriptions, and modules.
-   - Admins can edit existing courses.
-   - Admins can delete courses.
-   - Admins can view a list of all courses.
+- View a list of all courses.

+#### Quiz Management
+- Create, edit, and delete self-evaluation quizzes related to courses.
+- Manage quiz questions by adding, editing, and deleting them.
+- View all quizzes associated with a specific course.

 ### User Functionality

-3. **Navigation**
+#### Navigation

 - **Home Page Navigation**
   - A brand logo in the navbar redirects to the home page.

 - **Search Bar**
-     - Users can type in the search bar to see a dropdown of related courses.
+  - Type in the search bar to see a dropdown of related courses.
-     - Clicking on a suggested course redirects to that course's detail page.
+  - Click on a suggested course to view its details.

 - **Categories**
-     - A "Categories" option in the navbar shows all related courses from the selected category.
+  - Browse courses by category using the "Categories" option in the navbar.

-4. **Course Viewing and Purchasing**
+#### Course Viewing and Purchasing

 - **Course Details Page**
-     - Users can click on a course to view its details and modules.
+  - View detailed information and modules of a course.
-     - Users can purchase courses directly from the course details page.
+  - Purchase courses directly from the course details page.

 - **My Learning Menu**
-     - Users have a "My Learning" menu item in the navbar.
-     - Clicking on "My Learning" opens a page showing all purchased courses marked as registered, started, or completed.
+  - Access purchased courses marked as registered, started, or completed.

-5. **Course Completion and Quiz**
+#### Course Completion and Quiz

 - **Mark as Completed**
-     - Users can mark a course as completed.
+  - Mark a course as completed to trigger a quiz.
-     - Upon marking as completed, a quiz is triggered to check the user's learning.
-     - Users can view their quiz results after completion.

-6. **Wishlist**
+  - Take quizzes after course completion and view your performance results.

+#### Wishlist

 - **Wishlist Icon**
-     - A heart icon in the navbar shows all wishlisted courses.
+  - View all wishlisted courses using the heart icon in the navbar.
-     - Users can view wishlisted courses from the "My Learning" page as well.
+  - Access wishlisted courses from the "My Learning" page.

-7. **Cart**
+#### Cart

 - **Cart Icon**
-     - A cart icon in the navbar shows all courses in the cart.
+  - View and manage courses in the cart.
-     - Users can view and manage their cart contents.

-8. **User Authentication and Profile**
+#### User Authentication and Profile

 - **Login/Logout and Registration**
-     - Navbar shows login/register options if the user is not authenticated (based on JWT).
+  - The navbar shows login/register options if the user is not authenticated (based on JWT).
-     - Navbar shows logout and view profile options if the user is authenticated.
+  - If authenticated, the navbar shows logout and view profile options.

 - **View Profile**
-     - Users can view and edit their profile information.
+  - View and edit your profile information.

-### Business Logic
+#### Business Logic

 - **Course Progress Tracking**
-  - Track user progress on courses as registered, started, or completed.
+  - Track user progress as registered, started, or completed.

 - **Discounts**
-  - Provide a 10% discount on the next course purchase if a user completes 3 courses.
+  - Earn a 10% discount on your next purchase after completing 3 courses.

-## Non-functional Requirements
+### Non-functional Requirements

-9. **Security and Data Privacy**
+#### Security and Data Privacy

-   - User passwords should be securely hashed.
+- Securely hash user passwords.
-   - JWT should be used for secure authentication.
+- Use JWT for secure authentication.
-   - Ensure proper access control for admin functionalities.
+- Implement proper access control for admin functionalities.

-10. **Usability**
+#### Usability

-    - The interface should be intuitive and easy to navigate.
+- Design an intuitive and easy-to-navigate interface.
-    - Responsive design to ensure usability on various devices.
+- Ensure a responsive design for usability on various devices.

-11. **Performance**
+#### Performance

-    - The application should load quickly and handle concurrent users efficiently.
+- Optimize the application for quick loading and efficient handling of concurrent users.